 Day 09: Gdansk/Malbork/Gdansk (Drive)

 Today, we take a detailed tour of the much-lauded city of Gdansk, starting from the Upland Gate - a fragment of the city's former fortifications and one of its main gates.
 Behind it are the Prison Tower and the Torture House.
 We continue on to the Long Market - a magnificent street boasting grand mansions decorated with late Renaissance and Baroque facades.
 Next, we come upon the Main Town and Artus Court, formerly also Junkerhof, a building that used to be the meeting place of merchants and a centre of social life.
 After lunch at we explore the Castle of the Teutonic Order in Malbork*.
 This 13th-century fortified monastery belonging to the Teutonic Order was substantially enlarged and embellished after 1309, when the seat of the Grand Master moved here from Venice.
 A particularly fine example of a medieval brick castle, it later fell into decay, but was meticulously restored in the 19th and early 20th centuries.
 Many of the conservation techniques now accepted as standard were evolved here.
 Following severe damage in the Second World War it was once again restored, using the detailed documentation prepared by earlier conservators.
 The balance of the day is free to shop for Baltic arts and crafts, including some unique amber jewelry and ornaments.
 (B, L)

 Day 10: Gdansk/Gdynia/Sopot/Oliwa/Warsaw (Drive)

 We drive to Gdynia, youngest of the tri-city complex, which also includes Sopot the famous and fashionable seaside resort.
 Here we can still see the oldest and longest wooden pier in Europe.
 We will also visit Oliwa Cathedral, famous for its one-of-a-kind pipe organ, to enjoy a concert.
 Our lunch will be served at a local restaurant.
 In the afternoon we drive to Warsaw and check in to our hotel.

 Overnight: Novotel Warszawa Centrum, Warsaw (1 night) (B, L)

 Day 11: Depart Warsaw

-After breakfast this morning, we are transferred to the airport for our flight home or join one of Bestway’s other European cultural tours.
+After breakfast this morning, we are transferred to the airport for our flight home.
+Check out time is by 1100 hrs. or join one of Bestway’s other European cultural tours.
 (B)

 B=Breakfast, L=Lunch, D=Dinner